AliWisam/Marketplace_research/Foundation.md

 FETH is an [ERC-20 token](https://eips.ethereum.org/EIPS/eip-20) modeled after [WETH9](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2#code).
 It has the added ability to lockup tokens for 24-25 hours - during this time they may not be transferred or withdrawn, except by our market contract which requested the lockup in the first place.

-We strive to offer strong guarantees for both buyers and sellers, this is why a seller cannot back out of an auction once the first bid has been placed.
+This is why a seller cannot back out of an auction once the first bid has been placed.

 For making offers, this means once a collector has made an offer for an NFT - those funds must remain available for a period of time so the seller has a reasonable window to consider and accept it without worrying that the collector might just withdraw their funds, making the offer invalid.

-We implement this feature in the FETH token contract, allowing funds to be locked up for 24-25 hours while the seller considers accepting the offer.
+Allowing funds to be locked up for 24-25 hours while the seller considers accepting the offer.

 Once the offer expires, the FETH tokens become available again.
 Their `balanceOf` automatically increases at the time it expires and they can then transfer or withdraw those funds -- or they can use them to place another offer!